Cooperative Transportation using Multiple Single-Rotor Robots and Decentralized Control for Unknown Payloads: SIMULATION

 \subsection{Condition}

 Figure \ref{fig:sim_c} shows the two object shapes used for the simulations.
-The rectangular shape is similar to the prototype described in Section \Rnum{5}.
-For the L-shape, the position of the robots used in the control design and actual design were the same.
-The maximum thrust of the aerial robot was set to $20$ N. The expected fluctuations were as follows: $m \in [1 \quad 3]$ kg; the number of failed robots was one; the COM range was shown in Fig. \ref{fig:sim_c}.
-The parameters of ASSC were as follows: $U_p = 20$ N; $U_n = 0$ N; $K_i = 10 \quad (i=1,\dots, 8)$ for the rectangle shape; $K_i = 20 \quad (i = 1, \dots,8)$ for the L-shape.
+The rectangular-shaped payload is similar to the prototype described in Section V. In case of the L-shaped payload, the positions of the robots used in the control design and actual design were the same.
+The maximum thrust of the single-rotor robot was set to $20$ N. The expected fluctuations were as follows: $m \in [1 \quad 3]$ kg; the number of failed robots was one; the COM range was as shown in Fig. \ref{fig:sim_c}.
+The parameters of the ASSC were as follows: $U_p = 20$ N; $U_n = 0$ N; $K_i = 10 \quad (i=1,\dots, 8)$ for the rectangular payload; $K_i = 20 \quad (i = 1, \dots,8)$ for the L-shaped payload.
 In the simulation, the flights to the references were performed with three paired masses and COM positions $(m, \rm{COM}) \in \{(2,\rm{COM1}), (1, \rm{COM2}), (3,\rm{COM3})\}$, as shown in Fig. \ref{fig:sim_c}.
-Furthermore, one robot was stopped after $2.5$ s to simulate the failure.
-The references, $X_r$, $Y_r$, and $Z_r$ in the world frame, and $\psi_r$ in the body frame were $3.0$ m, $2.0$ m, $1.0$ m, and $0.3$ rad, respectively. $X_r$, $Y_r$, and $Z_r$ are transformed into $x_r$, $y_r$, and $z_r$ in the body frame.
+In addition, one robot was stopped after $2.5$ s to simulate failure.
+The references, $X_r$, $Y_r$, and $Z_r$ in the world frame, were set to $3.0$, $2.0$, and $1.0$ m, respectively, while $\psi_r$ in the body frame was set to $0.3$ rad. $X_r$, $Y_r$, and $Z_r$ were transformed into $x_r$, $y_r$, and $z_r$ in the body frame.
 The initial position of $z$ was set to $1.0$ m, and the others were set to zero.